dylmwrig/CSCI-45000-Final-Budget-Planner/README.md

 # budgetPlannerV2

-Visit the following link to view this app: https://budgetplannerv1.herokuapp.com/
+Visit this [link](https://budgetplannerv1.herokuapp.com/) to view this app.

 To run this application, you must install node package module (npm).
 Use the this [link](https://www.npmjs.com/get-npm) to download/install.